This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 17. Sign up for e-newsletter deals

-Subscribe via email to your favorite booking sites.
-They often distribute deals and special coupons only to their email subscribers and members.
+Subscribe via email to your favorite booking sites such as Booking.com, Expedia or Hotels.com, as they often distribute deals and special coupons only to their email subscribers and members.

 18. Delete your cookies/history